ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > TODO: Suggest mitigations for this.
 Perhaps the Aggregators need to keep track
 > of how many tasks in total they are opted in to?

+# Operational Considerations

+The taskprov extension is designed so that the Aggregators do not need to store individual task configurations long-term.
+Because the task configuration is advertised in each request in the upload, aggregation, and colletion protocols, the process of opting-in and deriving the task ID and VDAF verify key can be re-run on the fly for each request.
+This is useful if a large number of concurrent tasks are expected.

+Once an Aggregator has opted-in to a task, the expectation is that the task is supported until it expires.
+In particular, Aggregators that operate in this manner MUST NOT opt out once they have opted in.

 # IANA Considerations